Top 10 coastal woods in the UK

 4. Pond Wood & Compass Hill, Strangford, Northern Ireland

-Planted in 2001, this scenic young wood has lots to see.
+Planted in 2001, Pond Wood & Compass Hill is a scenic young wood with lots to see.
 A Victorian pond at its centre has been restored to its former glory and seven unique animal sculptures are dotted along more than 1km of paths.
 Take in great views to Castleward Estate and far up Strangford Lough, a large sea loch.
 Look out for heron, otters and seals towards the coast.

 5. Marl Hall Woods, Llandudno, Clywd, North Wales

 Resting on a cliff-side around Llandudno Junction, Marl Hall Woods has spectacular views into the valley and Conwy Estuary below.
 Rare and beautiful wildflowers grow among areas of ancient woodland and younger trees.
 Listen and watch for wildlife including great spotted woodpecker, jay and the iridescent green cistus forester moth.

 6. Scar & Castlebeck Woods, Scarborough, North Yorkshire

 Set in the North York Moors, the secluded Scar & Castlebeck Woods straddle a steep ravine carved by streams and rivers that run off the moors.
 The area is cited as one of the best inland exposures of dinosaur footprints in the UK - a real must-see for keen archaeologists and palaeontologists!

 Above the tiny fishing village of Noss Mayo near Plymouth sits a real hidden gem.
 Managed mostly by local volunteers, Brookings Down Wood is thriving with birdlife.
 Hunt for the ancient trees on site and come back in spring and autumn for spectacular displays of colourful leaves and flowers too.
 Footpaths are steep in places but worth the climb to the glades packed with wildflowers.